Yohaeg/full-stack_ecommerce/README.md

 - MySQL database (local in schema.sql by using db-setup.js)
 - Angular for frontend
-- Node.js with express.js for backend
+- Node.js with express.js for backend (type script)
 - trying to use lambda but it's my first time to use so I stablished it with serverless using
 @vendia/serverless-express
 - upload images in S3 by using ( aws-sdk , aws-sdk/clients/s3)